-Note: Students applying for the Associate Degree Nursing, Practical Nursing, LPN to ADN, Medical Lab Technician, Physical Therapist Assistant, Information Systems Technology, or E-Commerce, Web Design and Development Programs need to complete a specific packet of application materials available from the Student Services Office in the Administration Building, Room 104.
+Note: Students applying for the Associate Degree Nursing, Practical Nursing, LPN to ADN, Medical Lab Technician, or Physical Therapist Assistant need to complete a specific packet of application materials available from the Student Services Office in the Administration Building, Room 104.
 Please call 641-422-4207 or 1-888-GO NIACC, Ext.
 4207, for more information.